Add Edibles to Your Small Garden, with Garden Designer Susan Morrison

 Implement Vertical Gardening

 Maximize space by growing climbing plants such as pole beans, peas, or indeterminate tomatoes on trellises or arbors.
+Fast-growing crops like pea seeds in edible landscaping are perfect for vertical gardening.
 This technique utilizes vertical space, freeing up ground area for other crops.

 Integrate Edibles with Ornamentals